rvsrvs/jasdev.github.io/_posts/2018-2-5-ambient-intimacy.md

 ## Other Mediums

 Twitter seems to foster ambient intimacy, but where else does it crop up?
-I’ve noticed it in four other places:
+I’ve noticed it in three other places:

 ### Podcasts